All Episodes

 And this is what we've been seeing for the past nine months now.

-We are now living in a time that anyone who dares stand up to this, speak up will be either censored, persecuted, put in jail, terrorized.
+And anyone, listen, anyone who dares, this is the thing, we are now living in a time that anyone who dares stand up to this, speak up, will be either censored, persecuted, put in jail, terrorized.

-But in the in the paper that I wrote about what happened uh in my case, I mentioned, you know, um, what happened to Tucker Carlson this summer, you know, he's uh being spied on by the NSA, and um, this this is a yeah, uh they are pushing hard against us against anyone who is trying to expose what they're doing.
+But in the in the paper that I wrote about what happened in my case, I mentioned, you know, what happened to Tucker Carlson this summer.

-And this is the title of the piece that I wrote specifically on this subject, which I called entitled Submission is not an option.
+And this is the title of the piece that I wrote specifically on this subject, which I called entitled Submission is Not an Option.

-We need to reverse whatever happened the last few decades, especially the last two decades with this growth of the national security apparatus completely repurposed to target us now.
+We need to reverse whatever happened the last few decades, especially the last two decades, with this growth of the national security apparatus completely repurposed to target us now.

-And I'm not endorsing violence by any means, but it seems to me that the only it seems to me that that's the direction that this is headed.
+And I'm not endorsing violence by any means, but it seems to me that the only, it seems to me that that's the direction that this is headed.

-And I don't know if it's five years from now or a hundred years from now, you know, people can tolerate a lot of pain and infringement for a long period of time.
+You know, people can tolerate a lot of pain and infringement for a long period of time.

-Um this movement is incredibly peaceful, you know.
+But this movement is incredibly peaceful.

 First of all, all the lies.

-As I said, revolver news does such a good uh job at breaking down all these lies surrounding the deaths and officer sicknik, they actually forced the New York Times to do a retraction about the death of Officer Sicknick.
+As I said, Revolver News does such a good job at breaking down all these lies surrounding the deaths and Officer Sicknick.

-Um we were talking about yeah, the movement is incredibly peaceful, and January 6 was a peaceful demonstration against the election steel.
+And January 6 was a peaceful demonstration against the election steel.

 There hadn't been a single, not a single act of violence committed at these events.

-The the Patriot movement is a peaceful movement, and the fact, and I also wrote this in in that January article about 1.6 the fact that they are equating that these people are equating patriots and upstanding American citizens to terrorists is something that makes me I have no words how infuriating
+And the fact, and I also wrote this in that January article about 1.6, the fact that they are equating that these people are equating patriots and upstanding American citizens to terrorists is something that makes me.

-it is to watch this unfold.
+I have no words how infuriating it is to watch this unfold.

 I couldn't bear watching these people, the unbearable hypocrisy of these people on such a solemn and tragic day this weekend.